slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

 Deployment Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-And now we will must add some deployment-time configuration in the
+We must still add some deployment-time configuration in the
 "Deployment" recipe to take into account the parameter's value.
 In
 the deployment recipe add the following::